JoseQuintas/hwgui/utils/bincnt/Readme.txt

     The expression ALLTRIM(BIN_CITEM) + "." + ALLTRIM(BIN_CTYPE) delivers the
     full filoename.

+    All entries (file name and type) are always stored in lower case, so handle exchange from LINUX/UNIX <==> Windows.

     For details see sample program
     "sample\bindbf.prg"

+    Attention !
+    Do not edit the MEMO field in the browse list.

 7.)
 Add binary files to a DBF container in a batch